 Bot. a mass of pollen grains stuck together and transferred as a whole in pollination, often by an insect

-A mass of coherent pollen grains, found in the flowers of orchids and milkweeds.
+A coherent mass of pollen grains typically transferred as a unit during pollination, found in the flowers of certain plants such as orchids and milkweeds.

 Origin of polliniumNew Latin, from pollen, pollin-, pollen; see pollinate.